 LS: I want to paint on a spaceship—dream outside the norm and create work that is extraordinary to inspire people, because we do not have all the time.
 I use the mantra ‘Everything is my canvas,’ because I want to paint on everything.

 This is all a process; this is a journey.
 I am taking every step as it comes.
 I’m not in a hurry—I’m just going to keep doing what I’m doing, focus on the process, make amazing work and showcase my gift and my talent to the world.
 And what a better place to do it than in New York!

-Photography by Andrew Toth & Cindy Ord for Getty/Belvedere Vodka
+Photography by: Photography by Andrew Toth & Cindy Ord for Getty/Belvedere Vodka